Business (BUS)

 BUS 215.
 Business Law and Legal Environment.
 4.

 Survey of the U.S. legal environment and legal concepts relevant to the operations of the business system including topics of court systems and procedures, ethics, torts, intellectual property, contracts, agency, sales, products liability, environmental, international, employment, business organizations, and criminal law.
 Fulfills business and policy studies and social justice/environmental responsibility requirements (1998).
-Social/behavioral science and evaluating systems and environments requirements (2019).
+Evaluating systems and environments requirements (2019).

 BUS 221.
 Management in the Movies.
 4.